hughes84/ambust/README.md

 VS Code my main platform used to code while utilizing the terminal to commit and Push to GitHub.

-GitHub

-GitHub is used to store the projects code after being pushed from Git.

 Testing

 When testing my index.html code i used W3C Markup Validator and found an error.